duel0213/asphyxia-plugins/iidx@asphyxia/README.md

   - Reworked on SINOBUZ ~ Rootage responses
   - Fixed where Base64toBuffer returns invalid value sometimes
   - Fixed where timing display option isn't saving on certain versions

+**v0.1.15**
+  - Added Initial support for GOLD
+  - Fixed where plugin may fail to register due to missing types in dev mode